ziap/ziap.github.io/content/blog/polymorphism/index.md

 };
 ```

-Before we don't have to care about how the shapes are implemented but now we do
+Before, we did't have to care about how the shapes were implemented but now we
-because it's no longer hidden behind abstract classes and virtual methods.
+do because it's no longer hidden behind abstract classes and virtual methods.
-Remember, they're hidden, abstracted away but they're still there, I think that
+Remember, they're hidden and abstracted away, but they're still there.
+I think
-the code that compute the area in every derived class is the same as the same
+that the code that computes the area in every derived class is the same as the
-code but in the switch cases.
-Also we have to manually handle different shapes
+same code, but in the switch cases.
+It feels like we have to manually handle
-in the `area` method.
-But as we saw before manually handling different cases is
+different shapes in the `area` method.
+But as we saw before, manually handling
-inevitable at run-time, so I don't think there's a good reason to avoid it.
-You
+different cases is inevitable at run-time, so I don't think there's a good
-might wonder "What happen when you add a new shape?".
-Well, just add a new
+reason to avoid it.
+You might wonder: "What happens when you add a new shape?".
-shape to the enum and the compiler will emit a warning that you haven't handled
+Well, just add a new shape to the enum and the compiler will emit a warning
-all enum values.
-Constructing a shape is also simple using designated
+that you haven't handled all enum values.
+Constructing a shape is also simple
-initializers.
+with designated initializers.

 ```c++
 Shape square = {